electricimp/XBee/README.md

 ### sendZDO(*address64bit, address16bit, clusterID, ZDOpayload[, transaction][, frameid]*) ###

-This convenience method provides an easy way to send ZDOs to the specified remote device using its 64-bit and/or 16-bit address.
-The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address `0x0000000000000000`.
+This convenience method provides an easy way to send ZDO commands to the specified remote device using its 64-bit and/or 16-bit address.
+The Zigbee network’s Coordinator module can always be reached at the 64-bit address `0x0000000000000000`.
 To broadcast to all devices on the network, pass in the 64-bit address `0x000000000000FFFF`.
-The value passed into *clusterIO* identifies the ZDO cluster, while *transaction* is the Zigbee transaction sequence number, an unsigned 8-bit value (0-255) used to identify the transaction (akin but not necessarily equal to the optional frame ID); it is used to match response to request and is optional.
+The value passed into *clusterID* identifies the ZDO cluster (eg. `0x0030` for the Management Network Discovery Request), while *transaction* is the Zigbee transaction sequence number, an unsigned 8-bit value (0-255) used to identify the transaction (akin but not necessarily equal to the frame ID); it is used to match response to request and is optional.

 *ZDOpayload* is a blob containing the data to be sent to the remote module(s); the method adds the transaction sequence number to the payload before sending it to the local module for transmission.